orsonteodoro/gcf2/README.md

 Reasons of CFIing @system later on in steps 14 and 15 is so that Clang/LLVM is in @world (in step 11) and to not disrupt the bootstrapping process.

-Step 11 can be skipped if Clang/LLVM is installed in step 4.

 The reasons for emerging @world CFIed 2 times (in steps 13 and 17) with 1 CFIed
 @system emerge (corresponding to step 15) is for CFI violation or init